Working In The UK

 An Overview of Construction Employment in the UK

-The construction market in the UK is showing ongoing signs of strength.
-Barbour ABI quotes GBP7 Billion of new contracts awarded in September 2015 (rolling 3 month average).
+The construction market in the UK is showing ongoing signs of strength, with Construction output growing by 5% in 2022.

-Many professionals employed in the construction industry across the UK are enjoying rising salaries, improved packages and promotions facilitated by growing order books.
+Many professionals employed in the construction industry across the UK are enjoying rising salaries, improved packages and promotions.

-Although the extent and exact details of construction growth and career opportunities vary around different parts of the UK, it is universally the case that the UK construction industry can't get hold of enough skilled people to employ either from the UK or from talent pools overseas.
+Although the extent and exact details of construction growth and career opportunities vary around different parts of the UK, it is universally the case that it seems like the UK construction industry can't get hold of enough skilled and high calibre people to employ either from the UK or from resourcing construction talent from overseas.

-At Maxim Recruitment, the number of building and civil engineering/infrastructure jobs we are filling from our UK office is constantly rising, as is the need to find more Quantity Surveyors who are seeking employment anywhere around the UK.
+At Maxim Recruitment, the number of building and civil engineering/infrastructure jobs we are filling from our UK office is constantly rising, as is the need to find more Quantity Surveyors to take employment across most parts of the UK.

 Take a look at our sections on relocating to the UK: